-This fact sheet is primarily aimed at people living in private rented accommodation who have reported disrepair to the council and are considering making a complaint to the Local Government Ombudsman.
+This fact sheet is primarily aimed at people living in private rented accommodation who have reported disrepair to the council and are considering making a complaint to the Local Government and Social Care Ombudsman.

 My private rented property is in disrepair.
 Can the Ombudsman help me?

 In some cases, yes.
-But, first you will need to contact the council to give it the opportunity to investigate the disrepair you complain about.
-If you are not satisfied with the council’s response to the matter, you may complain to the Ombudsman.
+But first you will need to contact the council to give it the opportunity to investigate the disrepair you complain about.
+If you are not satisfied with the council’s response to the matter, you may complain to us.

 What is disrepair?